Mountain Cur dog breed

 About the Mountain Cur

-The Mountain Cur is a very large working dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Mountain Cur is best matched with experienced owners.
+The Mountain Cur is a medium working dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Mountain Cur is best matched with experienced owners.
 Typically standing 16 to 26 inches and weighing 30 to 60 pounds, this breed has a life expectancy of 10 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Working Dogs group, the Mountain Cur brings a distinct combination of traits that sets it apart.
 The Mountain Cur is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Mountain Cur loves being close to its people and forms strong bonds with every member of the household.